South Park station (GCRTA)

-South Park is a station stop on the RTA Green Line in Shaker Heights, Ohio, located at the intersection of South Park Boulevard and Shaker Boulevard (Ohio State Route 87).
+South Park station is a stop on the RTA Green Line in Shaker Heights, Ohio, located in the median of Shaker Boulevard (Ohio State Route 87) at its intersection with South Park Boulevard, after which the station is named.

 History

 The station opened on December 17, 1913, with the initiation of rail service on what is now Shaker Boulevard from Coventry Road to Fontenay Road.

 The line was built by Cleveland Interurban Railroad and initially operated by the Cleveland Railway.

 In 1980 and 1981, the Green and Blue Lines were completely renovated with new track, ballast, poles and wiring, and new stations were built along the line.
 The renovated line along Shaker Boulevard opened on October 11, 1980.

 Station layout

-The station comprises two side platforms, the westbound platform east of the intersection, and the eastbound platform west of the intersection, with small shelters on each platform.
+The station has two narrow side platforms, split across the intersection with South Park Boulevard.
+Westbound trains stop at a platform with a small shelter east of the intersection before crossing South Park.
+Eastbound trains stop at a platform west of the intersection before crossing.
+The station does not have ramps to allow passengers with disabilities to access trains.